How to Prepare Your Heart for Easter

 Practice the Prayer of Examen.

 The Prayer of Examen is a new rhythm I’m practicing daily this year.
-It is a prayer movement where you take time to express gratitude to God for the day, name the ways you’ve experienced Him in the last 24 hours, confess sin, ask forgiveness, and enjoy living in the grace of His presence.
+It is a prayer movement that guides you as you express gratitude to God for the day, name the ways you’ve experienced Him in the last 24 hours, confess sin, ask forgiveness, and enjoy living in the grace of His presence.

 You can find a lot of great free resources online from journaling pages to outlines that lead you through the Examen, but here are two of the resources I’ve used: